aallam/aallam.github.io/_posts/rxjava/2019-01-30-rxjava:-observable-factories.md

     source.subscribe { println("Observer 2: $it") }
 }
 ```
-The variable `count`  value changes it taken in consideration thanks to `Observable.defer()`, The output:
+The variable `count` value changes are taken in consideration thanks to `Observable.defer()`.
+The output:
 ```
 Observer 1: 0
 Observer 1: 1